vtjong/NLP/pos_tagger/README.md

 - **Input:** HMM file (`model.hmm`) and a set of observation sequences (e.g., `hotcold.unsuper`).
 - **HMM Initialization:** The HMM parameters are initialized as specified.
-- **Learning Algorithm:** Utilizes the Forward-Backward algorithm to infer the correct parameters for the given HMM based on the provided observations.
+- **Learning Algorithm:** Utilizes the Baum-Welsh Forward-Backward algorithm to infer the correct parameters for the given HMM based on the provided observations.
 - **Convergence:** Treats the model as converged when the forward sequence probability fails to increase by more than 0.1 log likelihood over 3 iterations.
 - **Output:** Saves the updated HMM to `hmm.learning`.